 For commercial, apartment, condominium, and fleet charging stations, adequate lighting is recommended for safety and convenience.
-Shelter is not typically required for outdoor-rated equipment.
-For geographic locations that have significant rainfall or snow, providing shelter over the charging equipment will provide added convenience for potential EV users.
+Shelter typically is not required for outdoor-rated equipment.
+For geographic locations that have significant rainfall or snow, providing shelter over the charging equipment will provide added convenience to potential EV users.
 Locations within parking garages or private garages that are well protected from the environment may utilize EVSE that is not specifically outdoor rated.

-Lighting should be sufficient to easily read associated signs, instructions, or controls on the EVSE and provide sufficient lighting around the vehicle for all possible EV Inlet locations.
+Lighting should be sufficient to easily read associated signs, instructions, or controls on the EVSE and provide sufficient lighting around the vehicle for all possible EV inlet locations.
+In residential garages or carports, lighting is also important, so pedestrians can avoid tripping over extended charge cords while the EV is charging.

-Figure 5-3 Public Charging with Shelter and Lighting
+Figure 5-2 Public Charging with Shelter and Lighting